 In this section:Sign up to our newsletter Subscribe

 Wilsons Auctions are fully committed to supporting human rights including our responsibilities under the Modern Slavery Act 2015.
-Our approach to Risk Assessments are focused on an understanding of the risks involved so that we can ensure that there is no modern slavery in our business or appointed supply chains.
+Our approach to Risk Assessments is focused on an understanding of the risks involved so that we can ensure that there is no modern slavery in our business or appointed supply chains.
+This statement is published in accordance with the requirements of Section 54 of the Modern Slavery Act 2015 and shall be updated as necessary in accordance with our annual Policy Review.

 Context of our Business Operations